fontainm/nothingg/README.md

 - **Sign Up**: Create an account to join the Nothingg community.
 - **Edit Profile**: Once registered, you can update your profile details, ensuring that your user data is always up to date.

-And that’s it!
+And that's it!
 No distractions, no complex features – just a simple app to do almost nothing.

 ![Screenshot of Nothingg](images/preview.png)

 ## TODO

-- Payment

-  - Add checkout tests
-  - Handle Payment incomplete

 - Add migration
 - Add dev.nothingg.space